 The lawn dominates the experience and is with a noticeable lack of shade.

 There is also a lack of furnishings and pathways that might encourage social seating areas, play and strolling.

-cafe or institution to institution.
+There is also a lack of paths that might link cafe to cafe or institution to institution.